tracerstar/processing-360-video/README.md

 # Processing 360 video output

-A series of examples showing how to use a cubemap and GLSL shader to output an equirectangular image that can be captured to create mono 360 videos.
+A series of examples showing how to use a cubemap and GLSL shader to output an equirectangular image that can be captured to create mono & 3D 360 videos.

+### UPDATE:

+Adding in an example of top/bottom 3D sterescoping rendering.
+This is largely a port of Kite & Lightning's Unreal Engine plugin, modified to work with Processing.
+Also, read [Paul Bourke's writings] [pbLink] on the subject.
+It's invaluable information.
+I wouldn't have gotten this far without it.

 ### Source